ropensci/rcites/.github/CONTRIBUTING.md

 ### Making changes

-In addition to changing the code, do make sure to udpate the documentation if applicable.
+In addition to changing the code, do make sure to update the documentation if applicable.
 The R packages book book has a [chapter on documentation](http://r-pkgs.had.co.nz/man.html) you should read if you aren't familiar.

 After code and documentation has been changed, update documentation by running either `devtools::document()` or `roxygen2::roxygenise()`.